AravindNRaj/Digital-Twin/README.md

 # Digital-Twin
 One of the biggest problem in Stage 4 cancer is it's Drug Resistance.
 If you hit a tumor with a high dose, you kill the sensitive cells but leave the "Super-Resistant" ones to take over.
 This is a mathematical model which simulates Adaptive Therapy.
 This project uses the ODE's to mathematically model the resistant and sensitive cells in Stage 4 tumor.
+This project simulates adaptive cancer therapy.

+Question:
+Can keeping drug-sensitive cells alive suppress resistant cells?

+Approach:
+Simple ODE model with two populations and a drug.

+Status:
+Not working yet.